Betty Cantor-Jackson: The "Betty Boards"

-Post Grateful Dead career
+Post-Grateful Dead career

 Cantor-Jackson quit taping shows until 2011, when she was asked to stage manage for Wavy Gravy's 70th birthday party and benefit concert.
 Playing the show was former Black Crowes' frontman Chris Robinson's new band, Chris Robinson Brotherhood.
 Cantor-Jackson loved the group and insisted on taping their future shows.
 These recordings turned into a series of live albums called Betty's Blends.
 She also mixed and mastered for the Americana band Midnight North in 2015.

-As of August 2019, she is the engineer and production and road manager for the band and for the choir of Glide Memorial United Methodist Church.
+As of August 2019, she is the engineer and production and road manager for the band and for the choir of Glide Memorial Church.
 She still talks to some of the Grateful Dead's band members and crew and went to a show in Santa Clara during their highly publicized 50th anniversary tour.